Constructing Perfect Steganographic Systems: Introduction

 The main idea behind the stegosystems we propose is the following.
-Suppose that for a sequence of covertexts generated by a source, we can find a set of covertexts that had the same probability of being generated as the given one.
-Moreover, assume that each of these other sequences defines this set uniquely.
-Then instead of transmitting the sequence actually generated, we can transmit one of the sequences in the set, whose number corresponds to the secret text we want to pass.
-This does not change the probabilistic characteristics of the source, provided the hidden text consists of i.i.d. equiprobable bits.
+Suppose that for a covertext $x$ generated by a source, we can find a set $S$ of covertexts such that each covertext in $S$ has the same probability of being generated as $x$.
+Moreover, assume that each element of $S$ defines $S$ uniquely.
+Then, instead of transmitting the covertext $x$ that was actually generated, we can transmit the covertext in the set $S$ whose number in $S$ (assuming some pre-defined natural ordering) corresponds to the secret text we want to pass.
+This does not change the probabilistic characteristics of the source, provided the secret text consists of i.i.d.\ equiprobable bits.
 Therefore, an observer cannot tell whether secret information is being passed.
 Consider a simple example.
 Suppose that Alice wants to pass a single bit, and assume that the source of covertexts is i.i.d., but its distribution is unknown.
 Alice reads two symbols from the source, say $ab$.
-She knows that (since the source is i.i.d.) the probability of $ba$ was the same.
+She knows that (since the source is i.i.d.) the probability of $ba$ is the same.
 So if Alice's secret bit to pass is 0 she transmits $ab$ and if she needs to pass 1 then she transmits $ba$.
-However, if the source has generated $aa$ then Alice cannot pass the secret bit, but she has to transmit $aa$ anyway, to preserve the probabilistic characteristics of the source.
-(This example is considered in more details in Section~\ref{sec:ex}.)
-The same idea was used by von~Neumann \cite{fn} in his method of extracting random equiprobable bits from a source of i.i.d. (but not necessarily equiprobable) symbols.
-Von Neumann's method is not optimal in the sense that it does not extract all randomness from the source; in particular, pairs of the type $aa$ are not used.
-The steganographic method that we have outlined has the same disadvantage, namely the rate of transmission of hidden symbols is far from maximal.
-To construct a stegosystem that has a better rate of transmission, one can use the same ideas that were used to generalize von Neumann's randomness extractor.
-One way is to iterate von Neumann's procedure (e.g. use pairs of pairs $aa ... bb$ in the same way as pairs were used).
-This idea is due to Peres \cite{peres}; it can also be used to construct a stegosystem, but we do not consider it here.
-The stegosystems we propose are constructed based on the ideas similar to those used by Elias \cite{el} for generalizing von Neumann's randomness extractor.
-The idea is as follows.
-For a sequence of symbols of length $n$ output by an i.i.d. source (with unknown characteristics), all its permutations have the same probability.
-To pass secret information, Alice transmits the permuted sequence whose number (in the set of all permutations) encodes her message.
+However, if the source has generated $aa$ then Alice cannot pass her secret bit, but she has to transmit $aa$ anyway, to preserve the probabilistic characteristics of the source.
+(This example is considered in more details in Section~\ref{sec:main}.)
+The same idea was used by von~Neumann \cite{Neumann:51} in his method of extracting random equiprobable bits from a source of i.i.d.\ (but not necessarily equiprobable) symbols.
+There are two disadvantages of the outlined stegosystem: first, the rate of transmission of secret text is not optimal, and second, it applies only to i.i.d.\ covertexts.
+The following generalization surmounts both obstacles.
+First, observe that for a sequence of symbols of length $n$ output by an i.i.d.\ source (with unknown characteristics), all permutations of this sequence have the same probability.
+To pass secret information, Alice transmits the permuted sequence whose index number (in the set of all permutations) encodes her message.
 A stegosystem based on this principle achieves (asymptotically with the block length $n$ growing) maximal possible rate of transmission of hidden text: the Shannon entropy of the source of covertexts.
-Moreover, an advantage of this idea is that it can be used beyond i.i.d. sources of covertexts.
-In particular, we propose a stegosystem for $k$-order Markovian sources (for any given $k$), also by considering sequences whose probability is the same as that of the given one.
+Moreover, this idea works far beyond i.i.d.\ sources of covertexts, by passing from all permutations of a string of covertexts, to the set of strings that have the same frequency of occurrence of all tuples of a given length.
+This way we can construct a stegosystem for $k$-order Markovian sources (for any given $k$).